timwilliate/engineering-blog/_posts/2015-05-27-secret-stdin-slurper.md

 service:reaper
 ```

 as expected.
-Something must be going wrong inside our loop, but what
+Something must be going wrong inside our original loop,
-could it be?
-The reason I am writing this post is because I have run
-into this problem several times over the years and every time I stare
-blankly at the screen until I remember: SSH is slurping up my
-`STDIN`.
-We can test this by using another `STDIN` slurper, `cat`.
+but what could it be?
+We know running `echo` is OK, so the problem
+must be with the SSH fleet commands.
+Somehow, they are causing the
+loop to exit without processing the last two lines of the file.
+So
+either they are making reading the second line evaluate to false,
+which seems unlikely, or those commands are somehow consuming the
+contents of `STDIN` themselves.
+We can see if the latter is a possibility
+by replacing the SSH commands with a simpler command that consumes
+`STDIN`, `cat`:

 {% highlight bash %}
 services_file="vpc-default.services"